alunodoisgte/prep/admission/README.md

 3. Willing and able to remember passwords
 4. Willing to do work in class and not distract others
 5. Not monopolize the attention of the instructor or TA
-6. Can do basic addition, subtraction, division, multiplication, fractions, and decimals
+6. Can do basic addition, subtraction, multiplication, and division with remainders

 The hardest of these for most is remembering passwords and the math.